Man Working Out Costs Using Calculator

 Given the typical cost of a direct cremation, we conducted an investigation into the leading direct cremation services in the UK to find out how their fees align with the average.

 Direct cremation is a simple, fuss-free, and cost-effective alternative to traditional funeral services.
 It typically involves the cremation of the deceased without a formal viewing or ceremony.
-Additionally, we offer attended direct cremations plans, to cater to modern needs.
+Additionally, we offer attended direct cremation plans, to cater to modern needs.

 *SunLife Cost of Dying Report 2025, sunlife.co.uk/funeral-costs